 - 1. As required by the Companies (Auditor's Report) Order, 2016 ("the Order"), issued by the Central Government of India in terms of sub-section (11) of section 143 of the Companies Act, 2013, we give in the "Annexure A", a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - 2.
-As required by Section 143(3) of the Act, we report that: - (a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - (b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books

-- (c) The Balance Sheet, the Statement of Profit and Loss (including Other Comprehensive income), the statement of changes in equity and the Cash Flow Statement dealt with by this Report are in agreement with the books of account. - (d) In our opinion, the aforesaid standalone financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - (e) On the basis of the written representations received from the directors as on 31st March, 2019 taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2019 from being appointed as a director in terms of Section 164 (2) of the Act. - (f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B". - (g) With respect to the other matters to be included in the Auditors' Report in accordance with the requirements of section 197(16) of the Act, as amended: - In our opinion and to the best of our information and according to the explanations given to us, the company has not paid any remuneration to its directors during the year 2018-19. - (h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i) The Company does not have any pending litigations which would impact its Ind AS financial position. - ii) The Company did not have any long term contracts including derivative contracts for which there were any material foreseeable losses. - iii) There were no amounts which were required to be transferred to the investor's education and protection fund by the company.
+As required by Section 143(3) of the Act, we report that: - (a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - (b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books - (c) The Balance Sheet, the Statement of Profit and Loss (including Other Comprehensive income), the statement of changes in equity and the Statement of Cash Flow dealt with by this Report are in agreement with the relevant books of account - (d) In our opinion, the aforesaid financial statements comply with the Ind AS specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - (e) On the basis of the written representations received from the directors as on 31st March, 2019 taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2019 from being appointed as a director in terms of Section 164 (2) of the Act except for Mr. Paresh Thakkar.
+We cannot comment on disqualification if any in case of Mr. Paresh Thakkar. - (f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B". - (g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - I. The Company does not have any pending litigations which would impact its financial statements. - II.
+The Company did not have any long term contracts including derivative contracts for which there were any material foreseeable losses. - III.
+There were no amounts which were required to be transferred to the investor's education and protection fund by the company.

-For T R Chadha & Co LLP
+For T R Chadha & Co LLP Firm's Reg.

-Firm's Reg.
 No-: 006711N/N500028 Chartered Accountants

-Partner
+Pramod Tilwani Partner Membership No-076650

-Membership No-097343

-Place :New Delhi Date: 12th April, 2019
+Place: Mumbai Date: 12th April, 2019